Czech Realist Party: Beliefs

-The Czech Realist Party was led by Thomas Masaryk who wanted not only a free, open democracy but also a unified democratic state for Serbs, Croats, and Slovenes.
+The Czech Realist Party was led by Thomas Masaryk who wanted not only a free, open democracy but also a unified republic state for Czechs and Slovaks.
 He worked alongside Edvard Beneš to establish the goal of a unified state, and would eventually go on to be the first president of Czechoslovakia.
 The Realist Party wanted equality in the workplace for women, as well as universal suffrage.
 It sought for the legitimate establishment of democracy as a political power in Czechoslovakia.
-The Young Czech Party, which eventually merged with the Realist Party, was founded in 1848 and as such it was founded on nationalist ideologies, which continued through in the realist party.
-This nationalist attitude is demonstrated through the movement for a unified kingdom of Serbs, Croats and Slovenes.
+The Young Czech Party, which eventually merged with the Realist Party, was founded in 1848 and as such it was founded on nationalist ideologies, which continued through in the Realist Party.
+This nationalist attitude is demonstrated through the movement for a unified Czech and Slovakian state.
 However, Masaryk has also been accused of showing slight totalitarian leanings, as he believed that one interpretation of history and vision of the future should be imposed.